 Songthaew from Aranyaprathet to the border

-Con: The Songthaew made a stop at Thai Customs Office to inspect suspicious-looking passengers and unload those without proper documentations.
+Con: The Songthaew made a stop at Thai Customs Office to inspect suspicious-looking passengers, and then unload those without proper documentations.
 Some refused at first so it caused some minutes of delay.

 Thai Immigration Exit Stamp